The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Results

 For the Gaussian likelihood, we considered the analytic covariance here because for the $\SI{10000}{\sqd}$ mask, the analytic and simulation-based covariances are indistinguishable.
 One thing to note here is that we compare to a Gaussian likelihood with fixed covariance, as this is the setup usually employed in weak-lensing analyses \citep[e.g. KiDS or DES;][]{joachimi2021a,friedrich2021a}.
 Having a parameter-dependent covariance together with the Gaussian likelihood adds information such that posterior contours will become over-confident \citep{carron2013a}.
 Hence, the best and closest to correct thing we can do is to use a constant covariance for the Gaussian likelihood and a naturally cosmology-dependent shape for the exact likelihood \citep[see also][]{wietersheim-kramsta2024a}.

 In Fig.~\ref{fig:posts}, we show a comparison of posteriors obtained with our exact likelihood and the corresponding Gaussian likelihood obtained from different realizations of the weak-lensing maps.
-These examples show that the obtained posteriors $p(S_8 \vert \xi^+_{S5-S5} (\bar{\theta}_3))$ strongly depend on the random realization of $\hat{\xi}^+_{S5-S5} (\bar{\theta}_3)$ independent of the likelihood employed.
+These examples show that the scatter of the posteriors $p(S_8 \vert \xi^+_{S5-S5} (\bar{\theta}_3))$ due to different realizations of $\hat{\xi}^+_{S5-S5} (\bar{\theta}_3)$ is larger than the differences due to the choice of likelihood.
 The reason for this is twofold: one, at this relatively large angular separation, linear contributions to the power spectrum dominate the correlation function (see also App.~\ref{app:non_linear_scales}).
 The information content about clustering and therefore $S_8$ is smaller in these linear scales compared to the non-linear scales leading to less constraining power on $S_8$ in this part of the correlation function.
 Two, one angular-separation bin and one redshift-bin combination do not yield enough constraining power for a robust and consistently unbiased inference.
 Nevertheless, we find some characteristics that are common to all examples considered.